antonypetriumili/spetip_project/README.md

 ```bash
 pip install spotipy --upgrade
 ```

-## Quick Start

-A full set of examples can be found in the [online documentation](http://spotipy.readthedocs.org/) and in the [Spotipy examples directory](https://github.com/plamere/spotipy/tree/master/examples).

 To get started, install spotipy and create an app on https://developers.spotify.com/.
 Add your new ID and SECRET to your environment: